Russell-Beach/YTSubConverterAvalonia/README.md

 Got time and want to commit?
 Here's things that could be done:

 - Implement UI localization using the ResX files in YTSubConverter.Shared
+- If you see any code that you can improve, feel free to do so